grahamgilbert/vagrant-puppetmaster/VagrantConf/modules/dashboard/README.markdown

 None of these parameters are required - if you neglect any of them their values will default back to those set in the dashboard::params subclass.

+# Don't install passenger

+You may want that puppet dashboard uses passenger, but install it by some other mean that using this module.
+In that case, simply add passenger_install => false to the class parameters.

+In that case, you will need to:

+* Install passenger module yourself
+* Setup apache modules yourself, especially, you need to be sure that passenger.load and passenger.conf exist in puppet.

 # Puppet Dashboard Face

 The Puppet Dashboard Face requires that the cloud provisioner version 1.0.0 is installed